 Local tradition tells the story that while camped in the bottoms the 21st looked to the local farmers for supplies.
 One story that has been passed down is that Colonel Grant was visiting the farm of Tom Reynolds when he noticed a claybank colored horse that he liked and wanted to purchase.
 Tom Reynolds and Grant came to an agreement on price and Grant walked away with the horse.

-On July 10th Grant received orders directing him west to Quincy, Illinois by rail.
+On Wednesday July 10, 1861, Grant received orders directing him west to Quincy, Illinois by rail.
 Once the camp was packed, the soldiers and baggage were ferried back across the river to Naples, Illinois where they had camped just a few days before.
-As the last load of soldiers and baggage pushed off from the west bank, it would be the last time a civil war regiment would step foot on the soil of the Pike County.
+As the last load of soldiers and baggage pushed off from the west bank, it would be the last time a civil war regiment would step foot on the soil of Pike County.
 However the one thing that no one knew was that the clumsily dressed colonel of the 21st Illinois would go on to be the highest ranking general since Washington and direct the forces that would lead the Union Army to victory.

 It would be one hundred and two years before Pike County would honor the memory of the events of those few days in the Illinois River bottoms.
 Great planning went into the dedication of the monument that now sets along the road.
 On Sunday May 19, 1963 despite the rain a crowd gathered at the site to hear Father Landry Genosky tell the history of the 21st Illinois Infantry’s first march.
 Originally when the monument was dedicated it contained a bronze plaque.
 Sadly many years later the plaque was stolen and never recovered.
 In 2005 a group of citizens from Perry raised the money to have the information that was on the original plaque cut into the stone and highlighted in black.